 There may be instances whereby the commissioning father, who is biologically related to the child, may have an entitlement to register the child as a British Citizen.

 Section 55 of the Borders, Citizenship and Immigration Act 2009

 The law extends to the consideration of the best interest of the child.
 As case laws continuously develop, frameworks to consider those are created.
-For example, the case of KO (Nigeria) and Others (Appellants) v Secretary of State for the Home Department (Respondent) UKSC 53 summarises the frame work on the best interest of children.
-In Zoumbas, supra at Lord Hodge considered the interplay between the best interests of the child and Article 8 ECHR, and identified seven principles.
+For example, the case of KO (Nigeria) and Others (Appellants) v Secretary of State for the Home Department (Respondent) UKSC 53 summarises the framework on the best interest of children.
+In Zombies, supra at Lord Hodge considered the interplay between the best interests of the child and Article 8 ECHR and identified seven principles.

 Children registering whilst in care